This post is also available in: German Czech Polish

-The analyse:berg issues are packed with sober figures and anonymous accident descriptions by the Alpine Police or experts.
+The analyse:berg issues are packed with sober figures and anonymous accident descriptions by the alpine police or experts.
 “Alpine technical reports”, in other words.
 Rarely do we have the opportunity to learn from the subjective experiences of others who have been involved in an avalanche accident.
 Even rarer is an accident in which a completely buried ski tourer has been successfully resuscitated.
 Stephan Birkmaier was the fully buried victim, his friend was partially buried and carried out the resuscitation.
 Both describe the events from their perspective.

 The accidental avalanche.
 For Sunday, April 3, 2022, the Norwegian Avalanche Warning Service (varsom.no) predicted danger level 3 in the Sør-Troms area with the headline: "The avalanche danger is highest in places that have wind slabs above persistent weak layers".
 This old snow problem was predicted in all exposures between 400 and 1,100 m, above 300 m from N to SE a new snow problem with danger level 2 was also issued.